18 Exciting Neuroscience Internships & Research Opportunities for High School Students

 Top Neuroscience Internships for High School Students

-The Stanford Clinical Summer Internship Program is an intensive six-week experience that provides high school students with the opportunity to work in clinical psychology and psychiatry settings.
-Participants engage in research, shadow professionals, and learn about the mental health field.
+The Stanford Clinical Summer Internship Program is an intensive six-week experience providing high school students the opportunity to work in clinical psychology and psychiatry settings.
+Participants conduct research, shadow professionals, and explore careers in the mental health field.

 Location: Palo Alto, CA